Accelerating MPGP-type Methods Through Preconditioning: Preconditioning in Face

 The idea is to apply the preconditioning only on the free set.
 In order to achieve this, we split the preconditioner matrix according to the free set and the active set

 Then only the free gradient is preconditioned by a preconditioner computed solely on the free set

 where $\MM^{-1}$ is the application of the preconditioning in face, while $\MM_{\mathcal{F}\mathcal{F}}^{-1}$ is an application of some standard preconditioner like incomplete Cholesky.
+We call $\MM_{\mathcal{F}\mathcal{F}}^{-1}$ the application of the inner preconditioner.
 Notice that the preconditioning in face gives something like a preconditioned free gradient $\Vz^f$.
 We note that the vectors are usually not reordered in actual implementations.

 Obviously, the major drawback is that the preconditioner must be recomputed or at least updated every time the free set changes.
 One way to avoid recomputing the preconditioner is to restrict the preconditioner not to the current free set, but to the set that will never be active.
 Then the preconditioner needs to be computed only once.
 For example, if only a part of the solution vector is constrained, the preconditioner can be computed and applied only to the unconstrained part.
 Such problems arise in, e.g., contact problems.
 For example, let us take the case of the 3D cube with a contact interface on only one of its sides, which is described in more detail in later \cref{sec:results}.
 If the cube is discretized with $n \times n \times n$ unknowns, only $n^{2}$ unknowns, i.e., at most $1/n$ of all unknowns, can become active.
 This allows us to apply preconditioning to the remaining $\left(n-1\right)n^2$ unknowns.